-Activities : Birding, Child-Friendly, Culture, Hiking
+Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Triple/Quad Cabins

-What to Expect (High Water Season):
+What to Expect in High Water Season:

-The Amazon River in Peru has essentially two seasons; a high water season (Dec through May) and a low water season (Jun through Nov).
+The Amazon River in Peru has essentially two seasons; a high water season (Nov through May) and a low water season (Jun through Oct).
 Whichever season you choose, you will see spectacular wildlife and plant life.
 During the high water season, when the Amazon Basin’s rivers and streams are approximately 23 feet higher than lower water season, more rivers, creeks and lakes are navigable.
 Flooded waterways put travelers much closer to the Amazon jungle canopy making it very likely to see many more mammals, including monkeys, and birds.
 The average temperature is slightly cooler (about 86 degrees Fahrenheit).
 During high season, areas to walk and hike are sometimes limited, you may encounter more mosquitoes, and fishing in the Amazon River can be more limited—though you still have close to a 50:50 chance of making a catch.

-Airfare to and from Iquitos; travel insurance; departure taxes; visa fees if applicable; items of a personal nature, such as boutique purchases; guide and crew gratuities.
+Airfare to and from Iquitos; private transfers; travel insurance; departure taxes; visa fees if applicable; items of a personal nature such as boutique purchases and spa services; guide and crew gratuities; fuel surcharge may apply.